HAFix: History-Augmented Large Language Models for Bug Fixing: Threats to Validity

 \subsection{External Validity}

-One threat to external validity in our study lies in the choice of model.
-We focused our experiments exclusively on the Code Llama model, which, while popular and representative of open-source LLMs for code generation, may not generalize to other models, particularly more recent or proprietary systems.
-Different models may exhibit varying performance characteristics, such as handling different types of contexts or bugs more effectively.
-However, given the wide adoption and strong performance of Code Llama in the research community \citep{roziere2023code}, we consider it a suitable and relevant choice for evaluating our approach.
+One threat to external validity in our study lies in the focus on single-line bugs.
+This research does not aim to address complex bugs beyond state-of-the-art approaches, but rather to demonstrate the potential of incorporating historical commit data into the bug-fixing process of LLMs.
+Most of the recent existing works focus on single-line bugs \citep{xia2022less,ye2022neural,jiang2023impact,prenner2024out}.

-Additionally, we chose to evaluate our approach using the BugsInPy dataset, a relatively new and popular APR dataset, rather than the more established Defects4J dataset \citep{just2014defects4j}.
-This decision aligns with our focus on Python bugs, which is the main scope of this paper.
-Additionally, \citet{martinez2017automatic} noted that the test suites in Defects4J are often weak and cannot guarantee the functionality completeness of the program under testing.
-Recent findings \citep{rafi2023back} revealed that 77\% of Defects4J's fault-triggering tests contain developer knowledge added after bug reporting, introducing biases that may overestimate repair performance.
-The detailed reasons for choosing BugsInPy are detailed in Subsection \ref{Dataset selection}.
-However, this choice, combined with the use of a dataset comprising 51 single-line bugs from 11 open-source projects, may limit the generalizability of our findings.
-We investigated the recent works and found \citet{prenner2022can} evaluate 40 bugs in both Java and Python, \citet{kolak2022patch} evaluate 72 Python bugs and \citet{chen2024large} evaluate 124 bugs, most of recent existing works focus on single-line bugs \citep{xia2022less,ye2022neural,jiang2023impact,prenner2024out}.
-While our dataset is diverse, it may not fully represent the complexity of real-world bug-fixing scenarios, particularly those involving multi-line or multi-hunk bugs.
+Additionally, we evaluate 51 Python bugs and 116 Java bugs, which could be further extended.
+We investigated the recent works and found that \citet{prenner2022can} evaluate 40 bugs in both Java and Python, \citet{kolak2022patch} evaluate 72 Python bugs and \citet{chen2024large} evaluate 124 bugs.
+While our dataset covers 27 open-source projects and provides diversity, it does not fully capture the complexity of real-world bug-fixing scenarios, particularly those involving multi-line or multi-hunk bugs.
 Extending our study to other programming languages and larger, more varied datasets could yield additional insights and broaden the applicability of our approach.
-Future work should explore the scalability of history-augmented LLMs across different programming languages and more complex bug scenarios such as multi-line or multi-hunk bugs, to validate their effectiveness in diverse contexts.
+Future work should explore the scalability of history-augmented LLMs across different programming languages and more complex bug scenarios, such as multi-line or multi-hunk bugs, to validate their effectiveness in diverse contexts.